Want to learn how to replace the ignition coils on a Mazda 5? This guide provides instructions on how to replace the ignition coil on Mazda.

 Labor to change all four coils: $195

-The average cost to change the ignition coil at Mazda dealerships is $600-$650 USD.
-The cost to replace the ignition coils yourself is between $30 and $100.
+The average cost to change the ignition coil at Mazda dealerships is $600-$650.
+The cost to replace the ignition coils is between $30 and $100

 Can I change only one ignition coil on a Mazda?

-Yes, if only one of the ignition coils has failed, you can replace only one coil.
-Most mechanics and dealerships don't recommend replacing only one coil for a couple of reasons.
+Yes, if only one of the ignition coils has failed, you can replace only one.
+Most mechanics and dealerships don’t recommend replacing only one coil for several reasons.
 If one failed, another one might fail soon.
 Also, to avoid any performance issues, it is recommended to change all four.
 If you are on a tight budget, at a minimum, replace the one bad coil.

 How often should I change the ignition coil on a Mazda?